Abdallah-Afifi/Readers_Writers/Report.md

 ## 1. Introduction

 The Readers-Writers problem is a fundamental challenge in concurrent programming that addresses how to coordinate access to a shared resource between multiple reader threads (which only read the resource) and writer threads (which modify it).
-This report documents our comprehensive implementation of six different solutions, analyzing their synchronization mechanisms, performance characteristics, and tradeoffs.
+This report documents my comprehensive implementation of six different solutions, analyzing their synchronization mechanisms, performance characteristics, and tradeoffs.

 ### 1.1 Project Goals